How do I create custom Amazon Linux AMIs for Amazon EKS?

 Build an Amazon EKS worker AMI using custom binaries

 To start the build process, use the source AMI configured in eks-worker-al2.json to invoke make with parameters.
-See the following example:
+For example:

 $ make k8s \ binary_bucket_name=my-custom-bucket \ binary_bucket_region=eu-west-1 \ kubernetes_version=1.14.9 \ kubernetes_build_date=2020-01-22